python/mypy/docs/source/command_line.rst

   is faster than the default parser and supports multi-line comment function annotations (see :ref:`multi_line_annotation` for the details).

+- ``--python-version X.Y`` will make mypy typecheck your code as if it were run under Python version X.Y.
+Without this option, mypy will default to using whatever version of Python is running mypy.
+Note that the ``-2`` and ``--py2`` flags are aliases for ``--python-version 2.7``.
+See :ref:`version_and_platform_checks` for more about this feature.

+- ``--platform PLATFORM`` will make mypy typecheck your code as if it were run under the the given operating system.
+Without this option, mypy will default to using whatever operating system you are currently using.
+See :ref:`version_and_platform_checks` for more about this feature.

 For the remaining flags you can read the full ``mypy -h`` output.

 .. note::